yegor256/blog/_drafts/_vars.md

 Class `Sinatra::Base` is essentially a [Singleton]({% pst 2016/jun/2016-06-27-singletons-must-die %}),
 which is not supposed to have more than one instance.
 When we call `App.set(:port, 8080)`, the value `8080` is saved into an attribute of a single instance.
-Number `8080` becomes available for all methods of `Sinatra::Base`, no matter what instance they are called from.
+The number `8080` becomes available for all methods of `Sinatra::Base`, no matter what instance they are called from.

-They are not using [true](https://ruby-doc.org/docs/ruby-doc-bundle/UsersGuide/rg/globalvars.html) Ruby global variables, I believe, because they knew that they are bad.
+They are not using [true](https://ruby-doc.org/docs/ruby-doc-bundle/UsersGuide/rg/globalvars.html) Ruby global variables, I believe, because they know that they are bad.
-Why exactly they were bad and what were the [alternatives]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %})&mdash;slipped through their fingers.
+Why exactly they are bad and what the [alternatives]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) are&mdash;slipped through their fingers.

 Technically speaking, their design is "globally scoped."
 `Sinatra::Base` treats the entire application as its scope of visibility.